Lower and Upper Bound Theory

 1. Lower Bound Theory:

-Note that our main motive is to get an optimal algorithm, which is the one having its Upper Bound Same as its Lower Bound (U(n)=L(n)).
+Note that our main motive is to get an optimal algorithm, which is the one having its Upper Bound the Same as its Lower Bound (U(n)=L(n)).
 Merge Sort is a common example of an optimal algorithm.

 Trivial Lower Bound –